 If you have an assured, secure or fixed term tenancy, in general we’re responsible for repairing and maintaining the structure of your home, any communal areas and the fittings we’ve provided.
 This includes:

-- The structure and exterior of your home (including roofs, chimneys, chimney stacks, flues (but not sweeping), exterior walls, floors, ceiling, window frames, external doors, drains, gutters and outside walls and paths.
+- The structure and exterior of your home.
+This includes roofs, chimneys, chimney stacks, flues (but not the sweeping of non-functioning/decommissioned chimney stacks flues or previously used decorative openings), walls (except minor internal plasterwork repairs), floors, ceilings, window frames, external doors, drains, gutters and outside walls and paths.

 - Kitchen and bathroom fixtures – basins, sinks, toilets, baths and showers.

 - Electrical wiring and gas and water pipes.

 - Any communal areas around your home (including stairs, lifts, parking areas and rubbish chutes).

 - Painting the outside of your home at regular intervals.

 Your repairs responsibilities

 In general, you’re responsible for taking care of your home, which means doing things like internal decoration, gardening, simple DIY jobs and, of course, looking after any fittings or appliances you install.